HUBioDataLab/CROssBARv2-KG/README.md

 # CROssBAR-KG
-This is a repo for CROssBARv2 Knowledge Graph (KG) data.
-CROssBARv2 is, an extended and improved version of our previous work (for v1 please check [CROssBAR](https://github.com/cansyl/CROssBAR)), a heterogeneous general purpose biomedical KG based system.
+This is the repo for CROssBARv2 Knowledge Graph (KG) data.
+CROssBARv2 is a heterogeneous general-purpose biomedical KG-based system.

 This repository provides a collection of configurable and reusable **adapter scripts** designed to collect, process, and harmonize biological data.
 Each adapter is responsible for handling a specific entity type or data source, making the system flexible and easy to extend.